shinselrobots/robot_speech/audio_and_speech/cepstral_tts/README.md

 - Install this package

 Install text to speech
+- Download Cepstral (such as "Cepstral_David_x86-64-linux_6.2.3.873") get a license from Cepstral first, then they send a link
 - uncompress tar file
--Download Cepstral (must get a license from Cepstral first, then they send a link)
 - cd Cepstral...
 - sudo ./install.sh
 - install into /opt/swift?  yes